rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 * there can also be instructions above the grid or to the side of it.
 * later on, the sections for detailed metadata and instructions moved to the back of the form

-These notes are based on samples from the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) of scanned rainfall sheets recently added to the Met Office
+These notes are based on samples from the ['DRain' PDF volumes](https://digital.nmla.metoffice.gov.uk/index.php?name=SO_9903efdf-7f99-4cae-a723-8b3f426eea20) of scanned daily rainfall forms recently added to the Met Office
 Online Archive, supplemented by some material in British Rainfall annuals and similar publications.

 ## Contents